Code-Institute-Submissions/Milestone-25/README.md

 FEATURES LEFT TO IMPLEMENT
 --------------------------
 Have separate failure messages for when a player runs out of time vs. when they have reached the move limit.
+I would also like to implement a 'level' system, where the game becomes more challenging (either by increasing the number of cards to be matched, decreasing the number of moves of time allowed, etc.).
+This could either be on repeated replay, or by allowing the player to select the difficulty level at the start.

 TECHNOLOGIES USED